sillevl/labict-citygame/project/task-description-of-the-software-designers.md

 * **Media Web Server**: a Web Server should be able to collect and process media information, files, ... of the competing teams.
 Photos from a smartphone or tablet PC could be uploaded to the server.
 A File Management System or Content Management System could be valuable suggestions.
 * **Game Management System**: this is the centralized, top level software framework, that seamlessly integrates all the above mentioned software modules.
 A programming language that supports Object Oriented Programming, multi-threading, ... is mandatory.
 The Game Management System should be able to interface with a database, visualize the status of the gameplay, process web content and media, interact with the game master, communicate with the competing teams, validate and process the results of the teams, ...

-The **Unified Modeling Language** \(UML\) methodology could be very useful to manage, design and maintain the global and partial parts of the software project \(see **Figure 10**\).
+The **Unified Modeling Language** \(UML\) methodology could be very useful to manage, design and maintain the global and partial parts of the software project \(an example is shown in the image below\).
 In a transparant and clear manner the structure \(attributes and behavior\) and relations between classes is visualized.
 This is a rather powerful tool for supporting the process of software development.

 The following UML diagrams should be used to explain the development and results: